dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

-So when we find a `Block` in our next position we first store our tile and position into a mutable variable.
+When we find a `Block` in the position the player is about to move into, we first store our tile and position into a
+mutable variable.
 Then we start a while loop that will go on until `current_tile` isn't `Tile::Block` anymore.
 Inside the loop we get the next tile for our given direction with our handy `get_next_position` method and re-assign our
-`current_tile` to the tile we find in the this iteration.
+`current_tile` to the tile we find in this iteration.
 Now we can do things inside this loop, like matching on that tile.

 If that tile is a `Block` we just continue our search.
 If the tile is `Empty` we have found the end of the blockchain and can execute our push.
-If the tile is `StaticBlock` or `Player` we break from our loop because we now know the blocks we're trying to move,
+If the tile is `StaticBlock` or `Player` we break from our loop because we now know the blocks we're trying to move
 push up against an immovable object.

 Now when we try to run the compiler, we are told about an issue: